VividCortex/go-database-sql-tutorial/index.md

 share: true
 ---

-This is a tutorial on Go's database/sql package (http://golang.org/pkg/database/sql/).
+This is a tutorial on [Go's database/sql package](http://golang.org/pkg/database/sql/).
 The package's documentation tells you what everything does, but it doesn't tell you how to use the package.
 Many of us find ourselves wishing for a quick-reference and a "getting started" orientation.
 This website is an attempt to provide that.
 Contributions are